jesusandres31/jesusandres31/README.md

 ## About me 👋
-I am a Full-Stack Engineer experienced in building web applications, managing databases and data pipelines, automating workflows, and performing sysadmin tasks in Linux and Cloud environments.
-I hold a Bachelor's degree in Information Systems, a Master’s in Information Technology (MSIT) specializing in DevOps practices, and a diploma in Data Science.
-Known for being friendly, reliable, and experienced working with large international teams.
+Full-Stack Engineer with experience in web applications, data pipelines, automation, and Linux/Cloud sysadmin work.
+I hold a Bachelor's in Information Systems, a Master’s in Information Technology (MSIT) focused on GitOps, and a Data Science diploma.
+Known for being friendly, reliable, and effective in international teams.

 ## Hard Skills:
 - **Infrastructure & Automation**: Linux, Docker, Bash scripting, Nginx, Apache, CI/CD pipelines, cloud platforms (AWS, GCP, Azure).